dchest/tweetnacl-js/README.md

 [Read full audit report](https://cure53.de/tweetnacl.pdf)

-While the audit didn't find any bugs, there has been [1 bug](https://github.com/dchest/tweetnacl-js/issues/187) discovered after the audit.
+While the audit didn't find any bugs, there has been [1 bug](https://github.com/dchest/tweetnacl-js/issues/187) discovered and fixed after the audit.

 Installation